OverStruck/blum-blum-shub-prbg/README.md

 BBS is a cryptographically secure psudo random number generator

+# UPDATE
+See my project [Juan's OTP Encryption Suite](https://github.com/OverStruck/Juan-s-OTP-Encryption-Suite) which uses a Blum-Blum-Shub Psudo Random Number Generator to encrypt files for a practical example example of using Blum-Blum-Shub Psudo Random Number Generator

 ## Getting Started

 In order to use this generator you need to chose 3 numbers: P, Q and a seed.